nebrius/reduxology/README.md

                 <br /><em>Return Value:</em>
                 <div>The requested state slice value.</div>
                 <br /><em>Throws:</em>
-                <div>An exception is thrown if an invalid state slice type is passed in.</div>
+                <div>An exception is thrown if an invalid state slice name is passed in.</div>
               </td>
             </tr>
             <tr>